pan-training/training-catalogue/README.md

 The rest will be done progressively and this README will be updated.

-Another branch will be created for the zenodo seamless upload at a later date.
+Another different branch will be created for the zenodo seamless upload at a later date.